rustynail102/side-stacker-game/README.md

 6. **Docker** - Docker is a platform that enables developers to build, package, and distribute applications in standardized units called containers.
 Docker will be used to containerize the PostgreSQL database, ensuring that it runs consistently in any environment.
 7. **ESLint and Prettier** - As in the frontend, ESLint and Prettier will be used to enforce code quality and consistent formatting in the backend codebase.
 8. **Socket.IO** - Socket.IO is a JavaScript library for real-time web applications.
 It enables real-time, bidirectional and event-based communication between the server and the client.
 It will be used to handle real-time updates of the game state.
+9. **unique-names-generator** - In the context of the game, generating random and unique names is essential for providing players with distinctive identities for their game sessions.
+Unique Names Generator is a tree-shakeable Node package designed specifically for generating random and unique names.
+By using this package, the game can efficiently create various names for each new game instance, enhancing the diversity and individuality of the gaming experience.
+As a result, players will encounter interesting and distinct names, contributing to a more immersive and enjoyable gaming environment.

 #### Additional tools